Gustavo Cisneros: Philanthropy

-Cisneros supports two philanthropic entities: Colección Patricia Phelps de Cisneros and Fundación Cisneros.
+Cisneros supported two philanthropic entities: Colección Patricia Phelps de Cisneros and Fundación Cisneros.

 Fundación Cisneros runs a wide range of educational and cultural programs aimed at improving the lives of Latin Americans.
 These include the AME program for professional development of Latin American educators, visual arts education and awareness based on the Colección Patricia Phelps de Cisneros; PPV, a visual thinking curriculum for Latin American school children, and traveling art exhibits showcasing the talents of Latin American artists for North America and European audiences.

 Colección Patricia Phelps de Cisneros is a privately held Latin American art organization based in Venezuela and New York City.
 Patricia and Gustavo Cisneros began collecting Latin American abstraction after their marriage, in 1970.
 Over the years, it has grown to more than 2,000 pieces, including about 200 Spanish colonial objects.
-In addition, the couple have amassed a vast holding of ethnographic material from the Amazon.
-Based in New York and Caracas, the Colección Patricia Phelps de Cisneros today also includes works by Uruguay's Joaquín Torres-García, Brazil's Lygia Clark and Venezuelan modern masters Jesus Soto, Alejandro Otero, and Carlos Cruz-Diez.
-The Cisneros Foundation was moving toward building a permanent institution in Caracas in the late 1990s until Hugo Chavez was elected president.
-In 2007, the foundation encountered resistance from the Chavez government when lending works by Venezuelan painter Armando Reveron (1889-1954) to New York's Museum of Modern Art for the museum's first retrospective devoted to a single Latin American artist in 50 years.
+In addition, the couple has amassed a vast holding of ethnographic material from the Amazon.
+Based in New York and Caracas, the Colección Patricia Phelps de Cisneros today also includes works by Uruguay's Joaquín Torres-García, Brazil's Lygia Clark, and Venezuelan modern masters Jesús Rafael Soto, Alejandro Otero, and Carlos Cruz-Diez.
+The Cisneros Foundation was moving toward building a permanent institution in Caracas in the late 1990s until Hugo Chávez was elected president.
+In 2007, the foundation encountered resistance from the Chávez government when lending works by Venezuelan painter Armando Reverón (1889-1954) to New York's Museum of Modern Art for the museum's first retrospective devoted to a single Latin American artist in 50 years.

 Personal life

-Cisneros has been married to his wife, Patricia, since 1970.
-She has been a significant MoMA benefactor since 1992, she has been a trustee of the museum and made substantial cash contributions to the museum's recent renovation.
+Cisneros was married to his wife, Patricia, from 1970 until his death.
+She has been a significant MoMA benefactor since 1992, has been a trustee of the museum and has made substantial cash contributions to the museum's recent renovation.
 Her name is on one of the institution's exhibition rooms.
 In addition to MoMA, the Los Angeles County Museum of Art, the Hammer Museum, Long Beach's Museum of Latin American Art, and the Museo Reina Sofía in Madrid also have received art loans.
-Phelps de Cisneros is an active member of the International Council and the Latin American Acquisitions Committee of Tate, London; she is an International Trustee of the Fundación Amigos del Museo del Prado, Madrid; belongs to the Association Centre Pompidou América Latina; the Museum Berggruen’s International Council; and the American Friends of the Fondation Beyeler, among others.

-Cisneros has lived in the Dominican Republic since the 1990s.
+Cisneros lived in the Dominican Republic beginning in the 1990s.

-In addition to Venezuelan citizenship, Cisneros also holds United States, Spanish and Dominican citizenship.
+In addition to Venezuelan citizenship, Cisneros also held United States, Spanish, and Dominican citizenship.

-Through his father, Diego Cisneros's paternal side, Cisneros is related to Pablo de Hita y Salazar, who was the 27º Governor of La Florida from 1674 to 1680.
+Through his father, Diego Cisneros's paternal side, Cisneros is related to Pablo de Hita y Salazar, who was the 27th Governor of La Florida from 1674 to 1680.
 As a tribute to his father, Cisneros published a book about the Cisneros family tree.

+Death

+On 29 December 2023, Gustavo Cisneros died in New York City, at the age of 78.
+Spanish newspaper El País reported that the cause of his death was pneumonia, a complication following a spinal surgery.
+The news was confirmed by Cisneros Media, the company owned by Cisneros, through a statement on social media.
+In the statement, they expressed deep sorrow over his death, describing him as a "visionary leader whose influence extended far beyond the business realm", known for his strategic vision and commitment to innovation.